Mambazha Pulissery or Kerala Style Ripe Mango Curry is a delicious sweet and spicy preparation that goes perfectly well with Steamed Rice.

 - Add it in the pan and cook for another 2-3 minutes.

-- Add the whisked curd and cook for another 2-3 minutes.
+- Now add the whisked yogurt and cook for another 2-3 minutes.

 - Keep stirring continuously.